Rifle council zaps electric vehicle hookup requirement

 Voting against the proposal were Council Member Joe Carpenter, Mayor Pro Tem Brian Condie and Mayor Ed Green.
 Voting in favor of the proposal was Council Member Alicia Gresley.

-Green, Condie and Carpenter expressed that they are not yet fully sold on the idea that electric vehicles are a completely viable way to fight global warming, and that installing EV capable wiring should ultimately be a decision left to the homebuyer.
+Green, Condie and Carpenter expressed that they are not yet fully sold on the idea that electric vehicles are a completely viable way to fight global warming, and that installing EV-capable wiring should ultimately be a decision left to the homebuyer.

 “I’m conflicted because, to me, electric vehicles are an absurd way to think that we’re going to save the planet,” Mayor Green said.
-“If it’s only going to cost $150 to make their house safe so that they don’t burn down, then it might be worth it.”
+“If it’s only going to cost $150 to make their house safe, so that they don’t burn down, then it might be worth it.”

-Condie said he opposes the requirement because people charging electric vehicles at home is not a safety-related issue and the city would be overstepping its bounds.
+Condie said he opposes the requirement because people charging electric vehicles at home is not a safety-related issue, and the city would be overstepping its bounds.

-Condie also said electric vehicles are not the solution to reaching “net zero” emissions globally by 2050.
+He also said electric vehicles are not the solution to reaching “net zero” emissions globally by 2050.

 “Electric vehicles are a way to reduce local carbon output,” he said.
-“But electricity is one of the worst polluters of your carbon output.”
+“But, electricity is one of the worst polluters of your carbon output.”

-Global warming issues aside, Gresley touched more on potential liability issues arising if the city goes on without a requirement.
+Global-warming issues aside, Gresley touched more on potential liability issues arising if the city goes on without a requirement.

-Gresley said that including the requirement would keep developers accountable over any potential fires to arise from EV-related incidents.
+She said that including the requirement would keep developers accountable over any potential fires to arise from EV-related incidents.

 “Eventually, it could be a safety-related thing because it might save your house from burning down,” she said.